naffnuff/CppGuidelines/CppGuidelines.md

 Prefer iterators and range-based for loops to indexing and size comparisons.
 * *Reason:* The `std` library uses the unsigned type `size_t` for all their containers (many think this is a mistake).
 Comparing signed and unsigned integers leads to tricky problems.
 Also, there is a clearer expression of intent and better encapsulation with iterators and range-based for loops.

-## Auto declaration
+## `auto` declaration
-Good to use for iterators that are long and cumbersome and similar cases
+Good to use for iterators that are long and cumbersome and similar cases.
-* *Reason:*
+* *Reason:* Some types are not important enough to justify a long declaration.

-OK when the type is either unimportant or clear from local context
+OK when the type is either unimportant or clear from local context.
-* *Reason:*
+* *Reason:* When the type is obvious without close inspection, `auto` is OK if it helps readability.

-May be a good idea for some complicated types because it avoids unintended copying or type conversions
+May be a good idea for some complicated types.
-* *Reason:*
+* *Reason:* Some types, especially templated ones, are hard to figure out, and the programmer risks getting the type wrong.
+Unintended copying or type conversions may then occur.
+In those cases, `auto` may be justified, in combination with appropriate naming.

 Discouraged in all other cases, such as data members and larger contexts
-* *Reason:*
+* *Reason:* In most cases, types are important information.
+Hiding them reduces readability.

 ## Lambda expressions
-Use explicit capture when lambas escape the current scope, both in regard to by-reference and by-value captures (since if the latter captures a pointer, such as `this`, that will be a shallow copy)
+Use only explicit capture when lambas escape the current scope, both in regard to by-reference and by-value captures.
+It may be a good idea to avoid default capture alltogether except in very short lambdas.
-* *Reason:* It is very easy to overlook the fact that
+* *Reason:* Capture by reference, and by value in the case of pointers, means there is a shallow copy of each of those captures.
+When the lambda has a longer lifetime than the captured variable, the capture is the equivalent of a [dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer).
+Especially, this can be tricky in the case of `this`, which is automatically captured by both by-reference and by-value default captures, since this is implicitly used when member functions are called.

 ## Namespaces
-Do not use using directive to make a whole namespace available, except for project-local namespaces
+Do not use `using` directive to make a whole namespace available, except for project-local namespaces
-* *Reason:*
+* *Reason:* Working with `using` directives can easily cause confusion as to what code is actually used.

-Use anonymous namespaces for file-private code
+Use anonymous namespaces for file-private definitions
-* *Reason:*
+* *Reason:* Anonymous namespaces (as well as `static`) enables internal linkage, meaning they cannot be accessed or defined in another file.
+This makes the code safer, and also linking time is reduced.

 WIP: Use namespaces (how is undecided)
-* *Reason:*
+* *Reason:* Namespaces prevents name collisions, both in compile time and in runtime.